psychogun/psychogun.github.io/docs/pfsense/Grafana-dashboard-for-pfSense.md

 torkel@gaard:~$ sudo apt-get install qemu-guest-agent
 ```

-Issue `sudo shutdown now` to power of the guest and go to the Proxmox web gui and enable QEMU Guest Agent under Options, then start it again.
+Issue `sudo shutdown now` to power of the guest and go to the Proxmox web gui and enable <kbd>QEMU Guest Agent</kbd> under Options, then start it again.

 ## Install Grafana
 [https://grafana.com/docs/grafana/latest/installation/debian/](https://grafana.com/docs/grafana/latest/installation/debian/)

-After the install, hop on in to `http://ip-adress:3000` and use `admin/admin` and then change the password.
-For now, do not do anything and proceed with installation of `InfluxDB`.
+After the install, hop on in to `http://ip-adress:3000` and use <kbd>admin/admin</kbd> as login credentials.
+Then change the password for your user.
+For now, do not do anything in Grafana, but proceed with installation of `InfluxDB`.

 ## Install InfluxDB
 [https://docs.influxdata.com/influxdb/v1.8/introduction/install/](https://docs.influxdata.com/influxdb/v1.8/introduction/install/)